django-cms/djangocms-frontend/docs/source/index.rst

  djangocms-frontend
 ********************

-**djangocms-frontend** is a plugin bundle based on `djangocms_bootstrap5
+**django CMS Frontend** is a plugin bundle which originally built on and improved the architecture of `djangocms-bootstrap4 <https://github.com/django-cms/djangocms-bootstrap4>`_.
-<https://github.com/gl-agnx/djangocms-bootstrap5>`_.
-Its objective is to
-provide a set of popular frontend components independent of the currently used frontend framework such as Bootstrap, or its specific version.
+Its objective is to provide a toolset to quickly create re-usable frontend components and comes preloaded with a set of popular frontend components independent of the currently used frontend framework such as Bootstrap, or its specific version.

 .. image:: ../../preview.png